 A membership with the Royal Photographic Society is the ideal gift for the aspiring travel photographer in your life, offering them the chance to network with talented photographers and improve their skills.

-As well as receiving a monthly, award-wining magazine, they’ll be able to display their portfolio on the RPS web site, work towards a recognised RPS distinction, get discounts on workshops and insurance and gain entry to regional events.
+As well as receiving a monthly, award-winning magazine, they’ll be able to display their portfolio on the RPS website, work towards a recognised RPS distinction, get discounts on workshops and insurance and gain entry to regional events.
 It’s a great way to improve their photography and meet others with similar passions.

 Open up a whole world of heritage for the traveller in your family with a National Trust for Scotland membership.
 As well as unlimited free entry to Scotland's iconic places like Culloden and St Kilda, the Trust has agreements with similar organisations around the world, including the National Trust in England, allowing members to visit their properties for free as well.

-Add car parking passes, a comprehensive guide and the information Scotland in Trust magazine and you have a truly bonnie gift.
+Add car parking passes, a comprehensive guide and the a subscription to their members' magazine and you have a truly bonnie gift.

-The Arts Society is a leading arts education charity with a global network of 385 local Societies, which bring people together through a shared curiosity for the arts.
+The Arts Society is a leading arts education charity with a global network of 385 local societies, which bring people together through a shared curiosity for the arts.
 The lucky art lover who receives your gift will enjoy the Quarterly Arts magazine, invitations to exclusive member events and courses, special offers and concessions as well as a regular newsletter.
-They’ll also have the opportunity to volunteer for the Society, getting rare behind-the-scene insight into this fascinating world.
+They’ll also have the opportunity to volunteer for the society, getting a rare behind-the-scenes insight into this fascinating world.